collwe/JEDI-Crowd-Teaching/README.md

 ### Acknowledgement
 This is the latest source code of JEDI for KDD 18 reviews only, please do not distribute without permission.

-Copyright(c) Yao Zhou and Arun Reddy Nelakurthi All rights reserved.
+Copyright(c) Yao Zhou and Arun Reddy Nelakurthi all rights reserved.